-Individual ice ball makers are the most popular way these molds are sold because for most drinks you will only need one piece of ice.
-Yes, they come in sets, but each mold is used to make one solitary ice ball.
+Individual ice ball makers are the most popular way to buy these molds because for most drinks you will only need one piece of ice.
+Yes, they come in sets, but each mold’s purpose is to make one solitary ice ball.
 And if this is the option for you then you have a great array of ice ball makers to choose from.

 All three of the above molds are of a high quality that you’ll have no complaints with.
-Picking between these three will be purely based on a personal preference of which looks the best and of course which is cheapest when you come to buying one.
+Picking between these three is mainly down to personal preference of which looks the best and of course which is cheapest.

 This is the scientific trickery I mentioned, the reason ice is normally cloudy looking is because of impurities or air trapped at the center.
-This is inevitable with the standard outwards to center freezing that takes place with normal ice molds.
-The Wintersmith forces all impurities and air towards the bottom of the tray, which leaves this section looking very cloudy, but thankfully for us the ice ball is in the top section giving the crystal clear look we desired.
+This is inevitable with the standard outwards to center freezing that takes place with normal types of ice molds.
+The Wintersmith forces all impurities and air towards the bottom of the tray, which leaves this section looking very cloudy.
+But thankfully for us, the ice ball is in the top section giving the crystal clear look we desired.